barrust/count-min-sketch/README.md

 but is useful when elements can be removed from the count-min sketch.

 The other option is to use the count-mean-min query strategy.
-This strategy attempts to remove the bias by taking the minimum value from the result of the following calculation of each row (where `i` is the bin result of the hash):
+This strategy attempts to remove the bias by taking the median value from the results of the following calculation of each row (where `i` is the bin result of the hash):
 `bin[i] - ((number-elements - bin[i]) / (width - 1))`